 The easiest way to find a job is by looking online.
 Many people post vacancies on the website Sharmwomen and there are many Facebook groups where you can check the posts for something suitable or make your own post where you introduce yourself.
 Examples of these groups are Sharm Information, Sharm El Sheikh & Egypt For Tourists, Hotels Jobs in Sharm El Sheikh, and Jobs in Sharm El Sheikh.

-Salaries in Egypt aren’t very high and as a foreigner you can earn around 400-600 USD working as a guest relation in a hotel, depending on experience, language knowledge, and the position.
+Salaries in Egypt aren’t very high and, as a foreigner, you can earn around 400-600 USD working as a guest relation in a hotel, depending on experience, language knowledge, and the position.
 This salary is already quite high and can be sufficient for one person to live in Sharm.
 The salary with other employers, such as restaurants and shops can be much lower, around 200 USD.
 Hotels also often look for animators, which earn salaries of around 300 USD.
 With most jobs, you get one day off per week.

 The jobs in hotels often have fringe benefits, where you get meals (often in the staff cafeteria but sometimes even in the main restaurant of the hotel), and accommodation.
 This accommodation is most often a room in a staff house, which is very basic and needs to be shared.
 However, it’s a great extra in case you are living on a budget.

 To be able to work you need to have a visa.
 Most hotels arrange this for you.
-Make sure to ask when you have an interview, as the process to obtain one is not easy for foreigners and expensive.
+Make sure to ask when you have an interview, as the process to obtain one is not easy for foreigners and is expensive.

 Check out our Digital Nomads Jobs Postings to find the best jobs available for Digital Nomads.

-Cost of Living Sharm El Sheikh
+Cost of Living in Sharm El Sheikh

 Sharm El Sheikh is a great place to live as a digital nomad.
 The cost of living is relatively low, so with a good income, you can have a very good life there.
 In case you’re on a budget, there are some things you can save money on.